-With the Great Recession finally over, Maryland’s housing market is booming once again.
+With the Great Recession finally over, Maryland, DC’s housing market is booming once again.
 And homebuilders are increasingly incorporating solar panels into their designs.
 It’s easy understand why: Solar panels deliver higher ROIs than traditional home improvement favorites like:

 - Customized bathrooms